ThomasBaGe/cpforager-dev/README.md

 conda env create --name seabird-movement-cpf --file environment.yml
 ```

-3. Open the [main.py](main.py) or any Python scripts in [tests/](./tests/) folder and start running line by line to check that everything is working.
+3. Open any Python script in [tests/](./tests/) folder and start running line by line to check that everything is working.

-4. Load your raw data in the [data/](./data/) folder,  create your own script and enjoy :)
+4. Load your raw data in the [data/](./data/) folder, create your own script and enjoy !

 <br>